intentframe/intentframe/docs/root_demo/executor-root-mode.md

 The supervisor also reads this value.
-In dry-run mode it does not start the standalone executor service and removes `executor` from `intentframe-core.depends_on`.
+In dry-run mode it does not start the standalone executor service and removes `executor` from `intentframe-server` service graph / `depends_on`.
 Unknown values raise at startup.
 This is
 deliberate: typos must never silently fall back to a less-safe mode.

 ### `INTENTFRAME_DRY_RUN_CONTEXT`